rune004/mkdocs/docs/proxmox-errors.md

 ----------------------------
 ### Proxmox Virtual Environment 7.2-11 Live Migration
-!!! warning "Proxmox Virtual Environment 7.2-11 Live Migration"
+!!! failure "Proxmox Virtual Environment 7.2-11 Live Migration"

     This problem have been covered by Proxmox's own forum.